CuttyBang/Anatta/README.md

 of me, so there are several hard coded pieces of text throughout, as well as the SVG stand-ins I created for the more complicated and time consuming aspects of the design.

-Also, the images were not exactly conducive to recreating the design note for note, so keep that in mind.
+Also, the images were not exactly the same as the design note for note, so keep that in mind.
 The image dimensions were generally opposite of the mockup.